Doctor Strange Actor Joins Sony's Marvel Sequel - ExBulletin

 Doctor Strange Actor Joins Sony’s Marvel Sequel

 According DeadlineOscar-nominated Chiwetel Ejiofor has found his next Marvel project in the form of upcoming Sony Pictures Venom 3.
-Ejiofor is no stranger to the superhero genre, having previously starred as Mordo in Marvel Studios.
-Doctor Strange and Copley movies in Netflix’s The Old Guard.
+Ejiofor is no stranger to the superhero genre, having previously starred as Mordo in the Marvel Studios films Doctor Strange and as Copley in Netflix’s The Old Guard.
 Further details about his character in the next installment of the Tom Hardy-led Spider-Man spin-off franchise are still being kept under wraps.

 What to expect in Venom 3?